RobertoStev/EmployeeManagement/README.md

 ![Image](https://github.com/user-attachments/assets/1a03f57d-69ae-46b3-b858-3d25d785fa61)

 <p>HR can view all sick requests created by employees in the <b>All Sick Requests</b> tab.
 HR can approve or decline a sick request.
 If approved, the row is colored light blue and the status changes to Approved.
 If declined, the row is colored light red and the status changes to Rejected.</p>
-<p>Employees can log in to their accounts to view the statuses of their leave requests and sick requests.</p>

 ![Image](https://github.com/user-attachments/assets/a4878808-bcea-41fa-a632-ad2f5487b68a)

 ![Image](https://github.com/user-attachments/assets/7cc2e3bb-826b-40f2-9c4f-82940a6ff5db)

-<p>They employees can log in into their account and see the status of their requests.</p>
+<p>Employees can log in to their accounts to view the statuses of their leave requests and sick requests.</p>

 ![Image](https://github.com/user-attachments/assets/f383cd91-a043-4a23-87cd-da7edc45a1f8)